astroastrum/astroastrum/README.md

 Good day!:cherry_blossom:

 I am currently into Full-stack development and enjoy contributing to open source.
 I strive while utilising the logical part of the brain and write a lot on a wide range of topics regarding full-stack development. :pencil: Aside from programming, I love going for a stroll.
-Recently learning Python. :seedling:
+Recently learning Python and trying to make every moment count. :seedling::clock11: